okuryu/okuryu.github.com/_posts/2012-01-22-move-to-jekyll.md

 ---
 layout: post
 title: Move to Jekyll
+description: Moving the system that using my blog from Movable Type to Jekyll.
 ---
 In the past, I have used static files by manual operations, or a CMS tools like Movable Type for manage web site.
 From now on, I had decided to use [Jekyll][jekyll].
 Jekyll is simple tool to